nhsconnect/integration-adaptors/SCRWebService/README.md

- A simple integration test is provided, by default the application runs on port 9000 but this can be set with the environment variable `SCR_SERVICE_PORT`, the integration test defaults to `http://localhost:9000` but again this can be changed with the environment variable `SCR_SERVICE_ADDRESS`
+ A simple integration test is provided, by default the application runs on port 9000 but this can be set with the environment variable `SCR_SERVICE_PORT`, the integration test defaults to `http://localhost:9000` but again this can be changed with the environment variable `SCR_SERVICE_ADDRESS` and should be set for the pipeline